IBMStreams/streamsx.objectstorage/demo/data.historian.event.streams.cos.exactly.once.semantics.demo/LAUNCH.md

 # Launch the applications for the Data Historian Event Streams to Object Storage Demo

+Either run the application [dh_generate_json](dh_generate_json/README.md) on a dedicated Streaming Analytics service instance or generate the test data on the same Streaming Analytics service, wait for completion and cancel the job before launching the  [dh_json_parquet](dh_json_parquet/README.md) application.

 ## Write generated data to Event Streams

 ### Launch the Data Generator app to the Streaming Analytics service